If you want to know more about what roll roofing is and other details about it, read the information below and get yourself familiar with the system.

 Here are the steps to install it:

-- Clean the roof deck from debris by sweeping it.
+1. Clean the roof deck from debris by sweeping it.
 To clean ingrained oil marks and dirt, use a degreaser.
-Then wipe with a damp cloth to remove the remaining dust.
+Then, wipe with a damp cloth to remove the remaining dust.

 Now, you know what roll roofing is and the information about it.
 You have to check if your roof is suitable to install.
-The roll roofing is typically more fitted for the low-slopped roofs because the flatness is designed to handle the procedure.
+Roll roofing is particularly well-suited for low-sloped roofs due to its flatness and flexibility.
+This characteristic simplifies the installation process, allowing for a smooth application of roll roofing even by those with limited experience.